shehza-d/learning-backend/MongoDB-NoSQL/Atlas-Search.md

 - A search index is used to describe how the application search algorithm should work.
 You can customize this with Atlas Search.
 - A search with a dynamic index will query against all of the fields, including nested fields, with equal weight placed on all fields.
+- The “filter” clause eliminates results that match the clause.
+- "Must", "must not", and "should" are all clauses, but "filter" does not impact the score given to the results.
+- **Facets:** Buckets that we group our search results into.
+- To group your search results, use the facet operator.
+- To view the search metadata (facets and their count), use the `$searchMeta` stage.

 ## Using `$search` and Compound Operators